-It’s also important before bringing a service dog into a public setting to ensure the handler is also adequately prepared.
+Before bringing a service dog into a public setting, it’s also important to ensure the handler is also adequately prepared.
 Under ADA rules, a service dog must be under the control of its handler at all times.
-The handler should be able to safely transport the service dog, use voice, signal or other methods to control the service dog, recover control if a leash is dropped and be able to deal with inquiries from other people and staff members in public establishments regarding the service dog (which we will discuss in Step 5).
+The handler should be able to control the service dog using voice, signal, or other methods, recover control if a leash is dropped, and deal with inquiries from other people and staff members in public establishments regarding the service dog.

 Step # 4 – Understand your rights as a service dog owner.

-Under the ADA, a service dog must be allow in all areas where the public is allowed to go.
+Under the ADA, a service dog must be allowed in all areas where the public can go.
 This applies to businesses and public property.
 Some examples of venues where service dogs must be allowed are:

 - Malls and retail outlets